goss34/img_2_braille/notes.md

 8. Selecting the same ```square.brf``` file in the Canute will show the updated contents and should now be a circle.

 - 1/14 Meeting
+# Email Bristoll Braille ✓

 # Utilize two files A and B, update one at a time, see if that makes a difference
+ - This works perfectly fine.
+Automatically editing the status file to change what file we load on reboot allows us to use a two file setup.
+But is essentially the same as doing a single file and overwriting and rebooting.
+Again, even changing the status file while the Canute is booted, nothing happens until after the reboot.

 # New firmware maybe allows for API access?

 # Also try writing to the canute_state.txt to manually change the filename to change the location of what file is being read.
+- Reading the status file again only happens on reboot.

+# Utilize multiple pages, append changes to new lines and attempt to reload in real time.
+- New pages would only be noticed on reboot again.